-Our curriculum consists of many components, including Everyday Mathematics, World of Wonders, Second Step, and Creative Curriculum.
+Our curriculum consists of many components, including Second Step and Creative Curriculum.
 Our goal is to engage children's minds by giving them plenty of opportunity to obtain a deeper understanding of the everyday world around them.
-World of Wonders and Creative Curriculum both include components to address social emotional, literacy, mathematics, science, social studies, and address language enrichment strategies.
+Creative Curriculum and Second Step includes components to address social emotional, literacy, mathematics, science, social studies, and address language enrichment strategies.